 How to Make the Easiest Valentine Heart Wreath

-This month’s Pinterest~inspired project is a Valentine heart wreath created by Sky of Capital B. Isn’t it cute!
+My easy Valentine heart wreath was inspired by this Valentine heart wreath created by Sky of Capital B. Isn’t it cute!

 - scrapbook paper or cardstock in your favorite Valentine’s color ~ pink or red